natelaclaire/cis338/README.md

-# cis338
+---
+nav_order: 1
+---
+# CIS 338 Content Management Systems Course Materials

-Course Materials for UMA CIS 338 Spring 2024
+These are the course materials for UMA's CIS 338 course for Spring 2024.